Updated: Feb 24

-So just a quick post this morning, but have been dealing with an interesting client and thought I would share.
+So just a quick post this morning, but have been dealing with an interesting client as part of my canine physiotherapy work and thought I would share.

 This gorgeous boy is Kane, he's a one year old Rottweiler who didnt have the best start in life, and when the vet referred him on to me he mentioned that he may have aggression issues which I would need to be mindful of...

-On my first visit Kane was an absolute puppy dog, and although there were a few aches and pains, some muscular tension and a few gait irregularities, there was once again nothing that stood out as being an underlying cause of pain and therefore aggression.
+On my first physiotherapy visit Kane was an absolute puppy dog, and although there were a few aches and pains, some muscular tension and a few gait irregularities, there was once again nothing that stood out as being an underlying cause of pain and therefore aggression.
+I completed a full body massage, used low level laser on some areas of pain and gave him a really good stretch just to make him more comfortable.

 Second appointment however was a different story entirely...